mbierlee/mirage-config/README.md

 - Internal configuration substitution (Value in config replaced by other path in config);
 - Parse configuration from string or JSONValue instead of from disk.

-This is a work in progress.
-More will follow.
-For now see `examples/` to learn how to use it.

 TODO: add tutorial on:

 - Config loading